Lanser0614/laravel-request-dto-generator/README.md

 # Laravel Request DTO Generator

+> ⚠️ **Disclaimer**: This package is not perfect and is still under active development.
+We welcome new suggestions, improvements, and contributions from the community.
+If you have ideas for enhancements or encounter issues, please feel free to open an issue or submit a pull request.

-A Laravel package that automatically generates Data Transfer Objects (DTOs) from your existing Request validation classes.
-This package helps maintain consistency between your validation logic and business logic by creating DTOs that mirror your Request validation rules.
+A Laravel package that automatically generates Data Transfer Objects (DTOs) from your existing Request validation classes using advanced JSON Schema generation.
+This package helps maintain consistency between your validation logic and business logic by creating DTOs that mirror your Request validation rules with proper type hinting and nested structure support.

-## Features
+## ✨ Features

 - 🚀 **Automatic DTO Generation**: Generate DTOs from existing Request classes
 - 🔍 **Smart Type Detection**: Automatically detects PHP types from validation rules
 - 🎯 **Flexible Configuration**: Customize namespace, directory, and generation options
-- 📝 **Stub-based Templates**: Use customizable templates for consistent DTO generation
 - 🛠️ **Artisan Commands**: Easy-to-use command-line interface
 - 🔄 **Batch Generation**: Generate DTOs for all Request classes at once
 - 🎨 **Base DTO Class**: Rich base class with utility methods
-- 🧩 **Trait Support**: Easy integration with existing Request classes
 - 🏗️ **Typed Arrays**: Generate separate DTO classes for array items with proper typing
 - 🔗 **Nested Structures**: Support for complex nested validation rules
 - 📦 **Constructor Property Promotion**: Modern PHP 8+ syntax support
+- 🔒 **Readonly Properties**: Immutable DTOs for data integrity
+- 🎭 **ValidationSchemaGenerator**: Advanced JSON Schema generation from Laravel validation rules

-## Installation
+## 🚀 Installation

 1. Install the package via Composer: